sam-truscott/tinker-kernel/README.md

 These are the things I need to address in a rough order:

+* Kernel: Allow user-mode to map to real addresses (user-mode drivers)
+    * (interrupts can be handled by pipes in the bsp)
+    * Already available for kernel space via kernel_device_map_memory
-* Kernel: Remove all the uses of ARCH_HAS_MMU
+* Kernel: Review all the uses of ARCH_HAS_MMU
+	* Might be useful for an Arduino port
 * Kernel: Don't map the whole process memory pool to the user-space in the MMU
 	* Just map the entries you need (code, data, shm etc)
 	* Stops the process having access to it's own internal data structures
-* Kernel: Allow user-mode to map to real addresses (user-mode drivers)
-    * (interrupts can be handled by pipes in the bsp)
 * Kernel: Break up the syscalls into separate static/inline functions
 * Support: Create newlib port
 * Kernel: Add mechanism to load elfs